Who Are The Governors?

 Our current Governors are:

-Tim Graveney – Community governor and acting chair of the governing body
+Tim Graveney – Community governor and chair of the governing body

-I am a parent of three children, my daughter left Holly Park in 2015 and my son is currently in Year 6.
-My working background is in risk management in the financial services, particularly professional ethics.
-In my spare time, I enjoy playing and watching sport – and latterly ferrying the school football team as they represent Holly Park across Barnet.
+I am a parent of three children; all of whom are proud Holly Parkers who have now left the school.
+My working background is in risk management in financial services and latterly in healthcare, specialising in professional ethics and regulatory compliance.
+In my spare time, I enjoy playing and watching sport.
 As a community governor of Holly Park, I want to use my experience and influence to be an effective liaison between parents and leadership, so that innovation and improvement takes place constantly in a multicultural, energetic and (above all!) happy school.
+In addition to being the Chair of the Governing Body I am responsible for Governor Experience.
 My term of office as a governor of the school runs until 4 December 2021.
+Business or financial interests: None

-Fiona Vettiankal – Community Governor and Vice Chair of the Governing Body.
+Clare Hegarty – Local Authority Governor and Vice Chair of the Governing Body.

 Ann Pelham – Headteacher Governor